rho-devel/rho/README.md

 `-Wall -DNO_CELLPOOLS -DCHECKED_SEXP_DOWNCAST -fsanitize=address -O1`
 in order to find bugs more easily.
 (If using clang >= 3.6, either remove the `-fsanitize=address`, or define `ASAN_OPTIONS="detect_leaks=0"` to disable memory leak checking.)

+The configure call may complain about missing recommended packages.
+These can be obtained by using running the `tools/rsync-recommended` script.

 ## Notable Known Issues

 * Currently rho doesn't support packages that contain native code that uses the `USE_RINTERNALS` macro.
 This includes Rcpp, rJava, data.table, xts and all the packages that depend on them.